memfault/interrupt/_drafts/codechecker.md

 state in the event the database is lost or reset.

 ## Closing

+Thank you for reading!
+I hope this post convinced you that static analysis is a great tool to add to your toolbelt.
+While false positives can be daunting, they can be managed with a few annotations and they should not discourage you from finding real errors with CodeChecker.

+Next time, I will write about running static analysis in CI and I will introduce the CodeChecker database which can be used to track error state.

+What do you think of CodeChecker?
+Do you use another static analysis tool you like?
+Tell us in the comments!

 <!-- Interrupt Keep START -->
 {% include newsletter.html %}